Professor Hayley Jones

 Teaching

-Hayley jointly leads the Research Methods unit of MSc Public Health and the Clinical Epidemiology Unit of MSc Epidemiology.
+Hayley teaches on the Research Methods unit of MSc Public Health, the Clinical Epidemiology Unit of MSc Epidemiology, and the Introduction to Systematic Reviews course within the Bristol Medical School short course programme.